soda480/l2term/README.md

 #### [example1](https://github.com/soda480/l2term/blob/main/examples/example1.py)

-Initially create an empty list then use document generator to add sentences to the list randomly.
-As sentences are added the list the respective line in the terminal is updated.
+Initially create an empty list then use document generator to add sentences to the list at random indexes.
+As sentences are updated within the list the respective line in the terminal is updated as well.

 <details><summary>Code</summary>